What ID Is Required for International Flights?

 Children and Babies

-All children, even babies, require their own passport to travel overseas via air and cannot do so using the passport of a parent or guardian.
+All children, even babies, require their own passport to travel overseas via air and cannot do so using the passport card or id card of a parent or guardian.
 To apply for a passport for a child under 16, both parents must accompany the minor to an application center.
 If one parent cannot do so, he'll need to send a notarized statement of consent, according to Baby Center.
 Single parents will need to provide evidence of their legal status, like a sole custody agreement.
+The process of getting a passport or other necessary travel documents may require a birth certificate, documentation showing date of birth, and a real id-compliant driver's license depending on your state’s real id enforcement and real id requirements.

 TSA ID

-When you pass through Transportation Security Administration screening points on your way to catch an international flight, you may use a passport or another form of approved ID.
-For instance, a driver's license, military ID, Native American tribal ID, permanent residence card and a state-issued ID are all acceptable for use at airport security checkpoints.
+When you pass through Transportation Security Administration screening points on your way to catch an international flight, you use a photo id like a U.S. passport or another acceptable form of identification.
+Pay attention also to your state’s real id-compliant ID requirements.
+For instance, a driver's license, military ID, Native American tribal ID, permanent residence card and a state-issued ID are all acceptable for use at airport security checkpoints as long as read id re.
 However, to actually board your flight overseas, you will need to present a valid passport.
+To receive an enhanced driver's license complying with the real id act, visit a local department of motor vehicles (DMV) to receive a new state-issued driver’s license.

 Visas